lokitechie06/RemarkableWaryPi/CodingBat/problems_list.md

 ''' Given two int values, return their sum.
 Unless the two values are the same, then return double their sum. '''

+4. diff21: **diff21.py**

+'''Given an int n, return the absolute difference between n and 21, except return double the absolute difference if n is over 21. '''